gdbroman/broman.blog/_posts/2020/2020-10-13-shyness-is-egoism.md

 It's the egomaniacs that gave up on worrying about other's perceptions.
 Learned to turn their focus outwards, when the situation calls for it.

-To be unapologetically open and risk one's self-image, in order to potentially contribute: This is the way of egolessness if there ever was one.
+To be unapologetically open and risk one's self-image, in order to potentially contribute: This is the way of egolessness, if there ever was one.